-When we talk about light, we usually mean a small part of the whole electromagnetic spectrum which we can see with our eyes.
-Sometimes this type of light is called visible, or optical, light.
+When we talk about light we usually mean the light we can see with our eyes.
+This is also called visible or optical light.

 You can explore light more in our Light and Mirrors workshop - investigate light and solve a mystery!